 A young Liberica plant.
 Credit: Herbert Peñaloza for 575 Café

 There are many coffee varieties around the world and we couldn’t hope to cover all of them in just one article.
 However, we’re going to take a quick look at some of the most famous or noteworthy Arabica varieties.

-Typica coffee is one of the earliest and most important coffee varieties, having been around for centuries and engendered numerous others.
+Typica coffee is one of the earliest and most important coffee varieties.
+It’s been around for centuries and engendered numerous others.
 Notable Typica varieties include Java, Maragogype, and Timor Hybrid (more on that last one in a little bit).

-You’ll find this plant being farmed in Central America, Jamaica, and Asia.
+Typica grows in Central America, Jamaica, and Asia.
 The WCR label it as low-yield, high-quality, and susceptible to rust and pests.
-It’s often described as having a clean, sweet acidity.
+It has a clean, sweet acidity.

 A natural mutation of Typica, Bourbon is a high-quality, medium-yield coffee known for its sweet taste.
 It has, however, low resistance to leaf rust, coffee berry borer, and other diseases and pests.
 It’s commonly grown in Burundi and Rwanda, as well as throughout Latin America.

 Why should you care about Bourbon?
 For the same reasons why you should know about Typica: its early appearance in the coffee variety tree means it has also engendered numerous others.
 It’s also a fairly common plant celebrated for its good quality.